Go to Studio

 input_gl string

-Country override (connectable input).
+Country override (input) — Connectable input that overrides the static Country parameter at runtime.
 One of: be, ca, fr, de, it, es, ch, gb, us.

 input_hl string